 - And another fun river activity is this standup paddleboarding tour.
 My favourite thing (other than the dogs that often come along) is that it’s quite early in the morning – because it’s a wonderful way to start the day!

 As I mentioned earlier, Cairns has really developed a reputation as one of the main adventure centres in Australia and there is heaps to do here if you want to get active (with different difficulty levels).

 One of the great things is that many of the activities make the most of the stunning natural environment, so you may be in the rivers, over the rainforest, amongst the mountains.
 There’s a good reason adventure activities have formed here – because Cairns has the right setting!

 Even if you don’t consider yourself to be adventurous, you might surprise yourself – these adventure tours from Cairns are really fun, even if you don’t normally like adrenaline, and many of them are family-friendly.

 - One of my favourite adventure activities in Cairns is this canyoning tour – and I say that as someone who had never done it before I came here.
 Canyoning is a mixture of jumping off cliffs, sliding down waterfalls, abseiling from ledges, and other exploring as you make your way down the river.

 - For one of the scariest adventures, there’s this skydiving experience where you’ll get incredible views of the region around Cairns and out to the Great Barrier Reef.
 You’ll freefall for about 60 seconds which is… terrifying!

-- The region around Cairns has some of the best rivers for rafting and I definitely recommend you take the opportunity to do one of these white water rafting tours.
+- The region around Cairns has some of the best rivers for rafting and I definitely recommend you take the opportunity to do this white water rafting tour.
 The rapids are just the right difficulty so it’s fun but suitable for every skill level.